Bodie State Park…A time capsule unearthed

-As Bodie turned into a literal ghost town for some 20+ years, it was rediscovered in the early 60s and eventually preserved by the California State Park system in 1962.
-In its heyday, Bodie had some 2000 buildings…today just 170 remain, although many still in good condition.
-The odd thing about Bodie is that many of the buildings retain the furniture, belongings and artifacts…as if there was some sort of exodus prompted by the last remaining residents.
+As Bodie turned into a literal ghost town for some 20+ years, it was rediscovered in the early 1960s and eventually preserved by the California State Park system in 1962.
+In its heyday, Bodie had some 2000 buildings.
+Today, just 170 remain, although many still in good condition.
+The odd thing about Bodie Ghost Town is that many of the buildings retained the furniture, belongings and artifacts, as if there was some sort of exodus prompted by the last remaining residents.

 With so many buildings still in-tacked, containing period garb, it’s a true treasure for tourists to experience.
 For example, the general store still has shelves full of canned food, the hotel casino has chips near the roulette wheel, and a dining room table is set in one of the homes—with 60 years worth of dust casting a patina on the belongings of a once thriving community.

 Whether you’re into history, photography or perhaps painting, you’ll enjoy spending hours exploring Bodie State Park.
 From sunrise to sunset, the day provides varying compositional light and shadows to cast a plethora of creative angles for the artistic to capture.